mkrause/proxy-extend/README.md

 ## Motivation

-Given some existing JS value, you may want to add some information to this value without actually modifying the original.
+Given some existing JS value, you may want to "annotate" it with some additional information (e.g. for bookkeeping purposes), without actually modifying the original.
 The simplest way to do so is to create a *wrapper* around the value:

 ```js
 const someValue = getValue();